 What types of jobs will I get after I get a degree in Drama?

 Department alumni work in all areas.
 The Collaborative and Critical Skills developed through Drama courses apply to all disciplines.
-See what some of our Drama Alumni are doing now.

 Can I take Drama courses as electives?